jhorzek/lesstimate/docs/08-ISTA.md

 - **param** model_: the model object derived from the model class in model.h
 - **param** startingValues: an arma::rowvec numeric vector with starting values
-- **param** parameterLabels: a lessSEM::stringVector with labels for parameters
+- **param** parameterLabels: a less::stringVector with labels for parameters
 - **param** proximalOperator_: a proximal operator for the penalty function
 - **param** penalty_: a penalty derived from the penalty class in penalty.h
 - **param** smoothPenalty_: a smooth penalty derived from the smoothPenalty class in smoothPenalty.h